diegojromerolopez/diegojromerolopez.github.io/content/en/post/2016-02-20-waterfall-process-model-is-harmful.md

 # Waterfall model

-That is it supposes we are infalible and the client is infalible so each phase is perfect and serves well enough the next.
+That is it supposes we are infallible and the client is infallible so each phase is perfect and serves well enough the next.

 # Issues with waterfall model